aben1188/my-star-repos/README.md

 * [tldraw/make-real-starter](https://github.com/tldraw/make-real-starter): Make it real
 * [illuSioN4ng/making-up](https://github.com/illuSioN4ng/making-up): 微信小程序-拼单神器
 * [IBM-Blockchain-Archive/marbles](https://github.com/IBM-Blockchain-Archive/marbles): WARNING: This repository is no longer maintained ⚠️ This repository will not be updated.
 The repository will be kept available in read-only mode.
+* [paulpierre/markdown-crawler](https://github.com/paulpierre/markdown-crawler): A multithreaded 🕸️ web crawler that recursively crawls a website and creates a 🔽 markdown file for each page, designed for LLM RAG
 * [mdnice/markdown-nice](https://github.com/mdnice/markdown-nice): 支持主题设计的 Markdown 编辑器，让排版变 Nice
 * [AlloyTeam/Mars](https://github.com/AlloyTeam/Mars): 腾讯移动 Web 前端知识库
 * [redguardtoo/mastering-emacs-in-one-year-guide](https://github.com/redguardtoo/mastering-emacs-in-one-year-guide): Be great at emacs in one year